HallenWeaver/FromAsh/docs/INITIAL_DESIGN.md

 Functions as an alternative variant to a regular stone lever.

 ### Brick Redstone Repeater
 Functions as an alternative variant to a regular redstone repeater.

+### Brick Redstone Comparator
+Functions as an alternative variant to a regular redstone comparator.
+Can't be created in Structureless Superflat due to the Nether being unavailable, which means we have no access to quartz.

+### Brick Observer
+Functions as an alternative variant to a regular observer.
+Can't be created in Structureless Superflat due to the Nether being unavailable, which means we have no access to quartz.

+### Brick Dispenser
+Functions as an alternative variant to a regular dispenser.

+### Brick Dropper
+Functions as an alternative variant to a regular dropper.

+### Brick Crafter
+Functions as an alternative variant to a regular crafter; requires a brick dropper in its recipe.

+### Brick Stonecutter
+Functions as an alternative variant to a regular stonecutter.

+### Porcelain Grindstone
+Un-dyed porcelain

 ### Geology Table
-Cosmetic block, solely for the Geologist's use.
+Cosmetic block, solely for the Geologist Villager's use.

+### Engineering Blueprint Table
+Cosmetic block (for now at least), solely for the Engineer Villager's use.

 ## Items